top of page

 • For works without a score, a recording must be submitted.

-• For Live Improvisation works, a written explanation of the improvisation path (one-page maximum uploaded under program notes) as well as a recording of the work (or a recording of a previous work using a similar process) must be submitted.
+• For Live Improvisatory works, a written explanation of the improvisation path (one-page maximum uploaded under program notes) as well as a recording of the work (or a recording of a previous work using a similar process) must be submitted.

 • For Installation works, a project description (one-page maximum uploaded under program notes) and any other applicable supporting documentation must be submitted.